wub/stripe/README.md

 stripe
 ======

-Creates a random colour stripe from a defined palette, akin to Vimeo's.
+Creates a random colour stripe from a defined palette, akin to Vimeo's old header.